-Personal Emergency Response and Portable Locator Services are available under the waiver and it is encouraged that this service be used as part of emergency backup plan.
+Personal Emergency Response and Portable Locator Services are available under the waiver and it is encouraged that this service be used as part of emergency backup plan when a scheduled support worker does not appear.
 Other providers may be listed on the service plan as source of back up as well.
-All members choosing the self-direction option will sign an individual risk agreement that permits the member to acknowledge and accept certain responsibilities for addressing risks.
+All participants choosing the self-direction option will sign an individual risk agreement that permits the participant to acknowledge and accept certain responsibilities for addressing risks.